ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

-Current system does not work well, there are many examples of failures including the inability to upload DS records due to non-support by Registrar interface, the registrant forgets/does-not perform action but tools proceed with key rollover without checking that the new DS is in place.
+Current system does not work well, there are many examples of failures including the inability to upload DS records due to non-support by Registrar interface, the registrant forgets/does-not perform action but tools proceed with key roll-over without checking that the new DS is in place.
 Another common failure is the DS record is not removed when the DNS Operator changes from one that supports DNSSEC signing to one that does not.